 Information advantage plays crucial role for the organization to survive, perform and excel under competitive and regulatory regimes.
 IT can render support to a large extent in bringing responsibility and accountability through dependable Information Systems having in-built reminder systems and measuring tools.
 These systems work on and reason through vast amounts of enterprise data which is humanly impossible to deal with.
-IT can thus go long way in materializing Management's vision in general.
+IT can thus go a long way in materializing Management's vision in general.

-The strategic initiatives under IT vision are as the following:
+The strategic initiatives under IT vision are as under:

-- 1. Support every operational level business function of the organization through implementation of Enterprise Resource Planning(ERP). - 2.
-Help Finance Management in publishing Quarterly Accounts in addition to timely publishing of Annual Accounts. - 3.
-Support implementation of proactive Maintenance of EHT O&M function.
-Strengthen EHT Sub-station by way of introducing Sub-station automation Systems. - 4.
-Support Construction projects in minimizing cost and time over run contingencies by way of automation support in Projects Management. - Support EHT Construction Management with automation tools viz., economical Tower spotting tool, Geographical Information System tools for EHT Network, Drawing Management tools etc. - 5.
-End to end automation support to realize intelligent GRIDS. - 6.
-Provide Energy trading intelligence through online Trading Systems. - 7.
-Fulfill the Statutory responsibility of the SLDC in publishing monthly Energy Accounting Schedules and Settlements thereof. - 8.
-Render the financial and Physical information about OPTCL's functioning as required by 'Regulatory Information Management System'(RIMS). - 9.
-Build Data Warehouse to support Strategic management decision. - 10.
-Build Knowledge Body of the organization.
+- Support every operational level business function of the organization through implementation of Enterprise Resource Planning (ERP) - Help Finance Management in publishing Quarterly Accounts in addition to timely publishing of Annual Accounts - Support implementation of proactive Maintenance of EHT O&M function.
+Strengthen EHT Sub-station by way of introducing Sub-station automation Systems - Support Construction projects in minimizing cost and time over run contingencies by way of automation support in Projects Management - ➤ Support EHT Construction Management with automation tools viz., economical Tower spotting tool, Geographical Information System tools for EHT Network, Drawing Management tools etc - > End to end automation support to realize intelligent GRIDS - Provide Energy trading intelligence through on-line Trading Systems - Fulfil the Statutory responsibility of the SLDC in publishing monthly Energy Accounting Schedules and Settlements thereof - Render the financial and Physical information about OPTCL's functioning as required by 'Regulatory Information Management System (RIMS) - Build Data Warehouse to support Strategic management decision - Build Knowledge Body of the organization